gusmcnair/TimeCapsuleAPI/documentation/Capsules-Documentation.md

 **Response success status:** 201

-**Response success body:** An object including the just-posted data.
+**Response success body:** An object including the just-posted data, confirming the existence of the new capsule.

 **Possible errors:**
 403 Missing Required Data: Indicates that not all of the required fields were included in the query.